Boiler Installation Bristol: Get A New Boiler Or Boiler Replacement in Bristol

 What Extras Will You Need?

 In this section, we will outline three extras which we would generally recommend most Bristolians invest in when they get a new boiler.
 They are likely to extend the life of your boiler and ultimately save you money:

 A magnetic filter is a component that fits in your boiler and collects up any metallic debris that is floating around in your heating system.
 This debris can become sludge and clog up your boiler, affecting performance or even damaging components.
 This filter helps to prevent that.

 Bristol is a hard water area so limescale is likely to be a big problem in your boiler.
 A scale filters helps to prevent limescale buildup which can damage components and prevent your boiler from working properly.
 It reduces repair bills, extends the life of your boiler, and is essential in Bristol.

 If you have an older central heating system, it is likely that some sludge and limescale has already built-up.
 To stop this getting into your new boiler, most installers will recommend you have a hot flush or a power flush to clean it out.
-This is worth doing but just be aware that power flushes can damage some older heating systems, so make sure your system can cope with one before letting your engineer push ahead.
+This is worth doing but just be aware that power flushes can damage some older heating systems, so make sure your system can cope with one before letting your Gas Safe engineer push ahead.

 If your installer recommends other possible extras, do a bit of research to see what they are and whether they are worthwhile before agreeing.
 If you are still not sure, you can always leave any questions you may have for us using the comment box at the bottom of this page.
 We will do our best to answer any questions you have.

-If you are in the market for a replacement boiler in Bristol of the surrounding areas, this guide should have answered most of your questions.
+If you’re looking for boiler installation in Bristol of the surrounding areas, this guide should have answered most of your questions.

 We have advised you on what type of boiler you need, given you a steer on the size of the boiler you will want and offered some advice on extras and how much you can expect to pay.